natario1/ZoomLayout/README.md

 **Note: after transformation and gravity are applied, the engine will apply - as always - all the active constraints, including minZoom, maxZoom, alignment.
 This means that the final position might be slightly (or completely) different.**

-For example, when `maxZoom == 1`, is forced to not be any larger than the container.
-This means that a `centerCrop` transformation will not work (will act just like a `centerInside`).
+For example, when `maxZoom == 1`, the content is forced to not be any larger than the container.
+This means that a `centerCrop` transformation will not have the desired effect: it will act just like a `centerInside`.

 #### Alignment